-If you practice a plant-based diet, then you have been consuming manganese on a regular basis!
+If you practice a plant-based diet, then you have been consuming manganese regularly!
 While it may not be as popular as current hot topic nutrients — think healthy fat, protein, vitamin C, and enzymes — this underrated trace mineral is naturally present in a variety of fruits, veggies, and grains that you have been eating for years.

-While your body needs only small amounts, manganese is actually quite important for overall bodily functions.
+While your body needs only small amounts, manganese is quite important for overall bodily functions.
 Not only does it help with the normal functioning of your brain, but it plays an integral role in your body’s nervous and enzyme systems.
-It’s broken down and stored in your liver, kidney, pancreas, and bones, meaning, it’s basically everywhere in your body and you didn’t even know it!
+It’s broken down and stored in your liver, kidney, pancreas, and bones, meaning it’s basically everywhere in your body, and you didn’t even know it!

 What is Manganese?